 The house museum is also the home of the Ente Nazionale Giovanni Boccaccio, which, together with the local Rotary Club and government, has sponsored an annual literary prize since 1982.
 Beyond the walls of Casa Boccaccio, animated readings of the Decameron are often put on in town by a local group in medieval costume.

-Continuing my hunt for relics of the great vernacular author, I visited his tomb in the nearby church of SS.
+Continuing our hunt for relics of the great vernacular author, we visited his tomb in the nearby church of SS.
 Jacopo e Filippo, though this is not actually his tomb but rather a small marker that indicates the exact location of his remains.
 Coolly smiling down at visitors from his perch on the wall is an early 16th-century bust of Boccaccio carved by Giovan Francesco Rustici.

 In the main square of the lower town, there is a memorial statue of the author commissioned in 1875 for the 500th anniversary of his death.